MicrosoftDocs/OfficeDocs-SharePoint/migration/how-to-format-your-csv-file-for-data-content-migration.md

 **Before you begin**

 - Enter one migration source and destination per row.
-Account for all six colunns in your file.
+Account for all six columns in your file.
 - *Do not* include a header row in your CSV file.
 The example shown above included headers to demonstrate the order of the fields.
 - Remember to account for all six columns in the file, even if you don't need a value for a given field.
 - If you use the standard out-of-the-box document library ("Shared Documents"), you must use the internal name "Documents" as the placeholder value for the *Source Document Library* (column B) in your CSV file.
 If you enter "Shared Documents" in that column, you'll get an "invalid document library" error.